+Formally, for each pair of bits $(u_n,v_n)$, we add 1 to each bit if the following bit of the corresponding counter is $2$, and depending on the value of $u_n-v_n+2\varepsilon$:

+If the result can be determined locally (cases 1 and 2), the state is changed to $+$ or $-$, and the result propagates to the right without further comparisons.
+Otherwise (case 3), the state changes to $=$, which means future bit comparisons will decide the result in the same way.
+If there is a remainder $\varepsilon$, it is remembered for the next comparison by having three states $=_-, =_+, =$.
+See Figure \ref{figure:comp2} for an example.

-After the comparison, two cases are possible: \begin{itemize} \item if the state of the rightmost bit is $-$, the wall is destroyed and the state of the rightmost bit becomes Go.
-The counter then progressively resumes going forward. \item if the state of the rightmost bit is $+$ or $=$, it is erased.
-The remaining bits are progressively erased similarly to detached time counters. \end{itemize} Notice that if the counter is dominated, then its leftmost bit is erased at each step, preventing the comparison to start, until the counter is entirely erased.\\
+After the comparison, two cases are possible: \begin{itemize} \item if the state of the rightmost bit is $-$ or $=_-$, the wall is strictly older than the counter.
+The wall is destroyed and the state of the rightmost bit becomes ``Go''.
+The counter then progressively returns to the ``Go'' state. \item if the state of the rightmost bit is $+$, $=_+$ or $=$, the wall is younger than the counter.
+The rightmost bit is erased, and the rest of the counter is progressively erased in a similar way as a detached time counter. \end{itemize} The second case covers the case where both the counter and the wall are initialised (result $=$), which means that the formatting counter has finished formatting its segment and may be erased.
+Also, if the counter is dominated, then its leftmost bit is erased at each step, preventing the comparison to start, until the counter is entirely erased.